nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Non-Functional Requirements

 1. Should work on any mainstream OS as long as `Java 11` is installed in the system.
+1. A user who can type fast and prefer typing over mouse/voice commands should be able to accomplish the same tasks faster when using Command Line Interface, the interface implemented by that DietBook, as compared to other modes of inputs.

 ## Glossary